Trolleybuses in Milan

 The Milan trolleybus system (Rete filoviaria di Milano) is part of the public transport network of Milan, Italy.
 In operation since 1933, the system presently comprises four routes.
+It is the second-oldest trolleybus system in Europe, after that of Lausanne, and the fifth-oldest in the world.

 History

-A trolleybus system was established in Milan in 1933, with the opening of the short route 81 (Piazza Spotorno – Piazza Dergano).
+The first trolleybuses were introduced in Milan as vehicles operating exclusively within the 1906 world fair, at Piazza D'Armi, a plaza which has since been demolished and replaced by the Citylife district.
+The first proper trolleybus system was established in Milan in 1933, with the opening of the short route 81 (Piazza Spotorno – Piazza Dergano).

 In subsequent decades, the system developed rapidly, with the opening of radial and tangential routes.
 The new external circular route (originally CE (circolare esterna), now 90/91) was built as a trolleybus line.

 In the mid-1970s, it was intended to transform the 90/91 circular route into a light rail line, and abandon the rest of the trolleybus network.
 Many trolleybus routes were therefore converted into bus routes, and their overhead wires were removed.

 Routes abandoned during the 1970s and 1980s were: